Can You Drink Coffee With Intermittent Fasting? And Other Acceptable Liquids

 Which Liquids Are Allowed with Intermittent Fasting?

 Drinking small amounts of tea won't be a problem while intermittent fasting, but be aware that many teas do contain caffeine.
-Small amounts of caffeine won't break fasting, but a lot of caffeine can start to stimulate insulin levels.
+Small amounts of caffeine won't break fasting, but a lot of caffeine can start to stimulate Fat Storing Hormone levels(1).
 This gets in the way of ketosis and weight loss.
 So, limit caffeinated tea.
 Non-caffeinated herbal teas are the best choice, and you can drink as much of those as you'd like.
+Tea will also warm your body if you are feeling cold while fasting.

 The final verdict: Feel free to drink plenty of non-caffeinated herbal tea.
 Only drink small amounts of caffeinated tea.